sinha-mohit/spring-boot/spring-ai-rag-wallet-assistant/README.md

 This script will:
 - Start Elasticsearch and Kibana using Docker Compose
 - Wait for Elasticsearch to be available
-- Delete and recreate the index `fri-20-jun` with a 1024-dimensional dense vector mapping (for Llama 3.2 embeddings)
+- Delete and recreate the index `fri-20-jun` with a 1024-dimensional dense vector mapping (for embeddings)
 - Clean build and run the Spring Boot application

 - **Elasticsearch**: [http://localhost:9200](http://localhost:9200)